C-Section Recovery, Breathing and what to do in the first 6 weeks?! 0

 - 1. Dont lift anything (heavier than your newborn baby)

 - 2. Dont drive for 6 weeks

 - 3. Dont go up and down stairs if you can help it

 WAIT A MINUTE!
 WHAT?!
 How am I supposed to cope?
 I have just had MAJOR ABDOMINAL SURGERY!!!

 Luckily for me I had 2 of the most amazing women in my life come and save the day, my mom and mother in law!
 Phew!
 Without them I am not sure how I would have gotten through it!
 They came and did the washing, cooking, cleaning, school pick up and drop off and walking the dog.
 I could not have done it without them!
 Oh! and not to forget my fabulous childminder who came to collect and drop off my daughter so she had some fun and other kiddies to play with whilst I could rest and recuperate.
-So, it took a team to help me within the first 6 weeks but thats not even mentioning my active steps to recovery!
+Plus, my brilliant husband who took the bull by the horns, and did so much more than I could have asked him to do so that I could just rest and recover.
+So, it took a team to help me within the first 6 weeks, but thats not even mentioning my active steps to recovery!

 WHAT!!!
 A women who has had MAJOR (and I say MAJOR) abdominal surgery should wait 6 weeks before they are signed off by their GP to get going and start exercising again!
 STOP!
 NO!
 PLEASE WAIT!!